WL 349HQ Alfalfa

 PREMIUM QUALITY ALFALFA

-- High-quality feed value levels highly desirable for dairy and cash hay producers
+• High-quality feed value levels very desirable for dairy and cash hay producers

 ALFALFA VARIETY SELECTION